frabas/DISPLACE_GUI/README.md

 DISPLACE: a dynamic, individual-based model for spatial fishing planning and effort displacement integrating underlying fish population models.
 The DISPLACE project develops and provides a platform primarily for research purposes to transform the fishermens detailed knowledge into models, evaluation tools, and methods that can provide the fisheries with research and advice.
-The model intends to serve as a basis for decision support tools for (fishery) managers.
+By conducting a ecological and socio-economic impact assessment the model intends to serve as an aid to decision-making for (fishery) managers.
+An impact assessment will help answering on what are the impacts of the different policy options and who will be affected.
+By quantifying the effects the assessment will measure how the different options compare, for example how different they perform to reach the objective(s) of the policy.

 ## How to cite